justinfagnani/rainbow/README.md

 - [onHighlight](#rainbowonhighlight)
 - [remove](#rainbowremove)

-### Rainbow.color
+### color

-Rainbow.color is used to highlight blocks of code.
+color is used to highlight blocks of code.

 For convenience, this method is called automatically to highlight all code blocks on the page when `DOMContentLoaded` fires.
 If you would like to highlight stuff that is not in the DOM you can use it on its own.
 There are three ways to use it.